 Three stunning galleries and seventeen miles of coast plus ancient alleys lined with great pubs and colourful half-timbered houses: whether you’re looking for cutting edge conceptual art or simply bars and beaches, this is a winning day or weekend trip – and it’s easy to get to.
 Eastbourne, Bexhill and Hastings are not far away on the Sussex coast, joined by train, bus, coastal walks or cycle rides.

 - Catch a train from London Victoria to Eastbourne.
 Trains leave every half an hour and take 1½ hours to get there through pretty countryside.
-Book two months ahead and you can get tickets from £5 each way!
+Book ahead and you can get tickets from £5 each way!